 The Board of Directors appoints a Chief Executive Officer who is responsible for the day-to-day operations in accordance with a strategy set out by the Board.
 The Board of Directors and the Chief Executive Officer shall carry out their duties with integrity and ensure that the Bank is run in a sound and reasonable manner in the interests of the customers, the community, the shareholders and the Bank itself, cf. Article 1 (1) of the Financial Undertakings Act.
 The Chief Executive Officer shall ensure that the Board receives sufficient support to carry out its duties.

-Information on the independence of Directors was sent to shareholders before the shareholders’ meeting and the information was published on the Bank’s website after the general meeting.
-The minutes of the AGM and shareholders’ meetings are sent to the shareholders following the meeting but have not been published on the Bank’s website because of the current shareholder structure.
+Information on the independence of Directors was sent to shareholders before the shareholders’ and annual general meeting and the information was published on the Bank’s website before the annual general meeting.
+The minutes of the AGM and shareholders’ meetings are sent to shareholders following the meeting but have not been published on the Bank’s website because of the shareholder structure.

 The Board of Directors meets at least ten times a year.
-In 2016 the Board met on 13 occasions.
-The Chairman directs and is responsible for the work of the Board.
+In 2017 the Board met on 16 occasions.
+The Chairman of the Board is responsible for ensuring that the Board performs its role in an efficient and organized manner.
 The Chairman chairs Board meetings and ensures that there is enough time allocated to the discussion of important issues and that strategy issues are discussed thoroughly.
 The Chairman is not permitted to undertake any other work for the Bank unless part of the normal duties of the Chairman.

 - Board Audit Committee: Its main task is, inter alia, to try and guarantee the quality of the financial statement and other financial information from the Bank and the independence of its auditors.

 - Board Risk Committee: The Committee’s main role is, inter alia, to evaluate the Bank’s risk policy and risk appetite and to have a thorough knowledge of the risk assessments and methods used to manage risk employed by the Bank.